Age and health concerns about Joe Biden: Post-presidency (2025–present)

-in the White House."
-Although the report was partisan, the committee conducted multiple interviews with former Biden administration officials who admitted that they covered up Biden's decline.
-The officials included Mike Donilon, Ron Klain, Steve Ricchetti, and Jeff Zients.
+On May 27, 2026, former first lady Jill Biden acknowledged in an interview for CBS News Sunday Morning that her husband had been "slowing down" over the course of his presidency, but she denied that any cognitive decline took place.
+She did later state that she believed her husband was having a stroke during his critical June 2024 debate.
+On June 1, 2026, Jill Biden also said that Joe Biden would have cancer for the rest of his life.

+In August 2026, former Speaker of the United States House of Representatives Nancy Pelosi, speaking at Politicos The California Agenda: Sacramento Summit, said that those close to Joe Biden during his reelection campaign should have shared what they knew about his mental acuity.
+Pelosi also said that she urged Biden, during their private meeting at the White House, to release a diagnostic test from a doctor to prove to the public that he could "serve the next term."

+On September 20, 2026, during an episode of The Daily Beast Podcast, Terry Moran, former Senior National Correspondent at ABC News, said, “I tried to do the story of Biden’s health before anybody else did in network, because I’d seen it.
+And I got shut down very hard.”

 Cancer

-In May 2025, Biden was diagnosed with aggressive prostate cancer that had metastasized to his bones.
+In May 2025, Biden was diagnosed with aggressive prostate cancer that had metastasized to his bones, indicating Stage IV cancer.
 The diagnosis followed a routine physical on May 16, 2025, prompted by urinary symptoms and the discovery of a prostate nodule.
-A biopsy confirmed prostate adenocarcinoma with a Gleason score of 9 (Grade Group 5), indicating Stage IV cancer.
+A biopsy confirmed prostate adenocarcinoma with a Gleason score of 9 (Grade Group 5).
 Biden's office announced the diagnosis on May 18, 2025.
 Some doctors expressed surprise and doubt that the aggressive form of cancer had not been detected earlier, suspecting a possible cover-up.
 Others noted that some cancers can spread quickly without any external symptoms, noting that men over 70 in the U.S. are not routinely screened for cancers.
 Biden's spokesperson denied allegations of a cover-up.

-On September 4, 2025, Biden's spokesperson confirmed that he had recently undergone Mohs surgery to remove skin cancer lesions from his forehead.
+Biden's spokesperson confirmed on September 4, 2025, that Biden had recently undergone Mohs surgery to remove skin cancer lesions from his forehead.
 The announcement came after he was seen in public with a visible scar and bandage while leaving a church service in Rehoboth Beach, Delaware.
 On October 11, 2025, Biden's spokesperson confirmed that he was undergoing radiation therapy and hormone treatment as part of his ongoing care for prostate cancer.
 On October 20, 2025, it was announced that Biden had completed a round of radiation therapy at Penn Medicine Radiation Oncology in the University of Pennsylvania in Philadelphia, Pennsylvania, with his daughter Ashley also posting photos on her Instagram story of Biden ringing a bell.

-It remains unclear whether or not he will need more cancer treatment.
+On August 7, 2026, Biden's son Hunter Biden told BBC News that Biden's cancer had spread to his bones and further.
+A month later, on September 8, Biden stated that his cancer treatment was working as planned.